Skip to main content

 The Finance for Biodiversity framework

-The Finance for Biodiversity framework target setting framework assists investors in addressing significant nature-related systemic risks to portfolios and aligns with our commitment to the Kunming-Montreal Global Biodiversity Framework and the Finance for Biodiversity pledge, which Greenbank has been a signatory to since 2020.
+The Finance for Biodiversity target setting framework assists investors in addressing significant nature-related systemic risks to portfolios and aligns with our commitment to the Kunming-Montreal Global Biodiversity Framework and the Finance for Biodiversity pledge, which Greenbank has been a signatory to since 2020.
 The Global Biodiversity Framework includes specific commitments for aligning public and private financial flows with the 2030 goal to halt and reverse nature loss and to assess and disclose impacts on biodiversity, with a view to progressively reducing negative impacts.

 The framework was developed in alignment with key initiatives on nature, including the Taskforce on Nature-related Financial Disclosures, Science Based Targets Network, and the United Nations Environment Programme Finance Initiative, among others.
 They are the first stage in a longer-term set of commitments we will work towards under the Finance for Biodiversity Foundation’s Nature Target Setting Framework, with the outputs and learnings from this stage enabling us to select and monitor key performance indicators to understand our key nature-related impacts.